 In 2012, after the retirement of State Representative Marlow H. Colvin, the committeemen of the 33rd District led by 8th Ward Committeeman Harris selected Marcus as a replacement.
 Marcus was sworn in April 13, 2012, and immediately began to work hard in Springfield to earn the trust of the community.
 As State Representative, Marcus has supported, sponsored and passed a variety of impact legislative measures focused on increasing economic growth, advocating for middle class working families and seniors, access to healthcare, and quality education for our children.
 As a way to bring awareness and advocacy to the forefront and share his experiences within the General Assembly, with the passage of HJR 23, Marcus helped to create the Illinois Legislative Cancer Caucus.

 Currently, in the Illinois House of Representatives, Marcus chairs the Committee on Labor & Commerce where he looks to lead the advancement of legislation and ideas to improve our state's workforce and overall economy.
-Marcus also serves on the following committees: Transportation: Regulations, Roads & Bridges, Transportation: Vehicles & Safety, General Services Appropriations, Executive, Revenue & Finance.
-Additionally, he serves on two Illinois boards, the Illinois Sentencing Policy Advisory Council and the Legislative Audit Commission, the Illinois Workforce Innovation Board (IWIB), and Illinois High School Association (IHSA).
+Marcus also serves on the following committees: Health Care Availability & Access, Ethics & Elections, Appropriations: Human Services, Executive, Revenue & Finance.
+Additionally, he serves on four Illinois boards, the Illinois Sentencing Policy Advisory Council (SPAC), the Legislative Audit Commission, the Illinois Workforce Innovation Board (IWIB), and Illinois High School Association (IHSA).

 Marcus holds a Bachelor of Science Degree in Business Administration from Chicago State University.
 Outside of public service, Marcus works as a licensed real estate appraiser and an Illinois High School Association licensed basketball official.